-Following the landmark U.S. Supreme Court ruling regarding DOMA, specifically stating that the federal government must recognize same-sex marriages that are conducted in places where it is legal, USCIS has announced that it has begun accepting and reviewing immigration visa petitions involving same-sex spouse in the same manner as those filed which involve opposite-sex spouses.
+Following the landmark U.S. Supreme Court ruling regarding DOMA, specifically stating that the federal government must recognize same-sex marriages that are conducted in places where it is legal, USCIS announced that it would begin accepting and reviewing immigration visa petitions involving same-sex spouse in the same manner as those filed which involve opposite-sex spouses.

-Here, we have outlined several ways that a person in a same-sex marriage or their relatives can now qualify for the Green Card (please note that any reference to “spouse” includes a same-sex spouse):
+Here, we have outlined several ways that a person in a same-sex marriage or their relatives can qualify for the Green Card (any reference to “spouse” ` a same-sex spouse):

 4. Employment-Based Green Card

 There are several categories of employment-based Green Cards that are open to foreign nationals, both self-sponsored and those that require the sponsorship of an employer.
-Generally, an employment-based Green Card applicant’s spouse and children under 21 are also eligible for the Green Card once approved.
-This includes the same-sex spouse and his/her children.
-The key is that the marriage must take place before the primary applicant’s Green Card application is approved.
+Generally, an employment-based Green Card applicant’s spouse and children under 21 are also eligible for the Green Card as “derivative beneficiaries”.
+The key is that the marriage must take place before the primary applicant’s Green Card is issued.

 5. Diversity Green Card Lottery

-USCIS has announced that it will continue to update information regarding same-sex marriage and immigration benefits.
-We at VisaPro continue to monitor the developments in this regard and will keep our readers updated.
-If you are in a same-sex marriage and wish to sponsor your foreign national spouse for any immigration benefit or if want to learn more about the immigration options that are now available to same-sex couples and their family members, Contact VisaPro immediately.
+If you are in a same-sex marriage or plan to get married and wish to sponsor your foreign national spouse or fiancé(e), or if want to learn more about the immigration options that are available to same-sex couples and their family members, Contact VisaPro immediately.
 We will be happy to talk to you.

 What VisaPro Customers Are Saying